cytechmobile/radicle-vscode-extension/README.md

 > **NOTE:** Requires [Radicle HTTP Daemon](https://radicle.dev/download#radicle-httpd-release-name) >=0.17.0

 > **NOTE:** The extension currently offers a limited feature set.
 Removal of HTTPD as a dependency is next up.
-Beyond that comes deeper integration of Patches and then Issues are next up.
+Beyond that, deeper integration of Patches and then Issues is planned.

 ## Features